CWJ-K/Node.js_Project/Note.md

 ## npm start
 * add `node main.js` in package.json
 * it allows users to use `npm start` to start applications

+# Serve static files
+* include assets and custom error pages
+* the html pages does not go through a templating engine because they do not have ejs extentions
+* Can direct use the static files by telling Express.js to use cooresponding public files. `app.use(express.static('public'));` at the same level in the project directory as main.js